RLOpenCatalyst/catdocs/Catalyst/source/configmanagement.rst

 Nexus Server
 ^^^^^^^^^^^^

+Nexus is a repository manager.
+It allows you to proxy, collect, and manage your dependencies so that you are not constantly juggling a collection of JARs.
+It makes it easy to distribute your software.
+Internally, you configure your build to publish artifacts to Nexus and they then become available to other developers.
+You get the benefits of having your own ‘central’, and there is no easier way to collaborate.

 RLCatalyst works with different repositories where you have kept your artifacts .
 If you have a nexus repository, add it here

 To configure a new Nexus server follow the steps below: